 The University of California, Davis requires a score of at least 550 paper based test and a score of at least 80 on the Internet based test.

 What are the typical TOEFL scores of admitted MAE students?

 Average TOEFL scores for admitted students vary from year to year but are typically around 600 (paper based) and 90 (internet based).

 How long are my TOEFL scores acceptable?

-TOEFL scores are reportable for 2 years from the date of examination.
+TOEFL scores are acceptable for 2 years after the date of examination.

 If I don’t provide original TOEFL scores with my application, will I still be evaluated for admission?